martuj/gitlab1/README.md

 ### Steps

 #### Step 1 : Generate the Service Account Credentials
 We need to configure a Service Account with Editor Permission that will be used by the pipelines to deploy the resources.
-To do that:
 1. Go to the IAM in the your project, and create a Service Account.
 2. Choose a name.
 3. Give Editor Permission and create